Ellyse Perry: Women's Premier League

 In the inaugural season of the Women's Premier League (WPL) in 2023, Perry was bought by the Royal Challengers Bangalore at the price of ₹1.7 crore.
+Perry won the second season of the WPL with RCB and won the Orange Cap for the season with 347 runs.

 Playing style

 In cricket, Perry is an all-rounder who bats right-handed and bowls right-arm pace.
 She is also a highly skilled fielder with safe hands and a strong throwing-arm.
 Perry's tall, athletic build paired with her speed across the ground makes her particularly adept at riding the boundary, and she is prone to creating "incredible" catches and run outs off her own bowling.

 Bowling

 Perry typically bowls at speeds ranging between 110 and 115 km/h, though she can reach up to 125 km/h which puts her near the fastest in the women's game.
 A natural outswing bowler, she is also able to move the ball into the right-handed batter through the air and off the pitch.
 With a "blonde ponytail swaying from side to side" and a "lovely, rhythmic action", her smooth run-up is the length of 18 casual paces and has been described as "a sight to behold".
 She is at her most effective when "crafting an intimidating spell in which her opponent is pinned down, pushed back and controlled by fastidious line and length" and "outfoxing the best in the business with careful planning and perfect execution".
 During her time at the Loughborough Lightning, she worked with coach Matthew Hoggard to make "some small technical" adjustments to her run-up and movement through the popping crease.
 Due to team balance, Perry tends to bowl less frequently when playing with the Sydney Sixers, delivering 80 fewer overs than teammate Marizanne Kapp across the first five WBBL seasons.